onionsp/Synthetic-WGS-Dataset-Generator/README.md

     git clone <repository_url>
     cd <repository_name>
     ```
-2.  **Configuration:** Adjust the `config.ini` file according to your desired paths and parameters of your own .fastq and .tsv files.
+2.  **Configuration:** Adjust the `config.ini` file according to your desired paths and parameters of your own .fastq and .tsv files. **Clinical data and fastq files will need to be downloaded from public sources.**
     *   `clinical_data_path`: Path to the clinical data TSV file.
     *   `fastq_r1_path`: Path to the R1 FASTQ file.
     *   `fastq_r2_path`: Path to the R2 FASTQ file.